-The funeral of journalist Martin O’Hagan whose 2001 murder featured in a Panorama programme.
-Former Northern Ireland Police Ombudsman Baroness Nuala O’Loan has claimed that “hundreds and hundreds” of deaths happened in Northern Ireland as a result of security force collusion.
-Photograph: Bryan O’Brien/The Irish Times
+The former Northern Ireland Police Ombudsman Baroness Nuala O'Loan has claimed that "hundreds and hundreds" of deaths happened in Northern Ireland as a result of security force collusion.

 Baroness O’Loan said that some paramilitary informants recruited by the British army and the RUC were “serial killers”.